fuse-box/fuse-box/docs/monorepo.md

 FuseBox treats your **scoped** packages as actual directories, not packages.
 Since every single package contains `package.json` with `main` or `module` fields pointed to the dist - that will prevent FuseBox from picking up the changes and getting the correct entry points during development.
-We fix it making it believe that we are dealing with a project.
+We fix it by making it believe that we are dealing with a project.

 All is left is to configure `paths`